-Hardwearing, attractive and virtually maintenance-free, composite decking has become a popular choice for homeowners looking to upgrade their outdoor space without the worry of regular sanding and staining to keep it looking in pristine condition.
+Hardwearing, attractive and virtually maintenance-free.
+Composite decking has become a popular choice for homeowners looking to upgrade their outdoor space.
+Now without the worry of regular sanding and staining to keep it looking in pristine condition.

 But what exactly is composite decking made of?